second-state/blog/content/post/20191031-halloween.md

  Now click open the PublicComments contract, and click on the greeting button to call its greeting() function.
 In the LOG window, you will see Happy Halloween.

 ![](/images/20191031-halloween-01.png)

+### About BUIDL IDE tools

+BUIDL is a browser-based IDE that enables developers to create and deploy Decentralized Applications (DApps) on blockchains with ease.‪You can #compile, test, and deploy inside a browser.
+No software download!‬

 Further reading:
 * [BUIDL  introduction](https://secondstate.io/buidl)